vladigleba/vladigleba.github.io/posts/gospel/confession.md

 ## Could receiving forgiveness affect my health?

-> Bless the LORD, O my soul, and forget not all his benefits: *who forgiveth all thine iniquities; who healeth all thy diseases*; who redeemeth thy life from destruction; who crowneth thee with lovingkindness and tender mercies; who satisfieth thy mouth with good things; so that thy youth is renewed like the eagle's.
+> Bless the LORD, O my soul, and forget not all his benefits: *who forgiveth all thine iniquities; who healeth all thy diseases*; who redeemeth thy life from destruction; who crowneth thee with lovingkindness and tender mercies; who satisfieth thy mouth with good things; so that thy youth is renewed like the eagle’s.
 {% ct 'Psalm 103:2-5' %}

 Carrying feelings of guilt is not good for my health, but knowing I’ve been forgiven can bring both physical and mental healing.